China manufacturing contracts, euro zone and U.S. slows

 "As a consequence central banks which are thinking about raising interest rates in the near future will be looking at these numbers and it will maybe give them a little pause for thought."

-August was the 33rd straight month the index has been above the 50 level that separates growth from contraction.
-The global PMI indicator combines survey data from countries including the United States, Japan, Germany, France, Britain, China and Russia.

-"The August PMI surveys suggest that conditions in the global manufacturing sector remain relatively lacklustre, with growth staying stubbornly below its long-run trend," said David Hensley, a director at JPMorgan.

-Global economic growth is likely to be weaker than earlier expected, the head of the IMF said on Tuesday, due to a slower recovery in advanced economies and a further slowdown in emerging nations.
+Global economic growth is likely to be weaker than earlier expected, the head of the IMF said, due to a slower recovery in advanced economies and a further slowdown in emerging nations.

 CHINA MANUFACTURING CONTRACTS AGAIN